JaimeStill/modern-auth/standards/oauth.md

 12. The OAuth server confirms their identity.

-13. The OAuth server redirects the browser back tot he app, which logs the user in.
+13. The OAuth server redirects the browser back to the app, which logs the user in.

 14. The user interacts with the app, checking off ToDos.